acgetchell/CDT-plusplus/README.md

 [CDT++] should build on any system (e.g. Linux, MacOS, Windows) with [CMake], [CGAL], [Boost], [MPFR], [Eigen], and [curl] installed.
-(Curl can be difficult on Windows, see [.appveyor.yml] for details.)
 [TBB] provides an optional (but significant) speed boost.
 [Catch] is optional (but recommended) for running the unit tests, and [Ninja] is an optional replacement for `make` which provides quick parallel builds of the